CoSMoS San Francisco Bay

 Above: San Francisco Bay study area

-CoSMoS is set up within the San Francisco Bay as an extension of Our Coast, Our Future (OCOF) work and is scheduled for release in summer of 2014.
+CoSMoS is set-up within the San Francisco Bay as part of Our Coast, Our Future (OCOF).
 San Francisco Bay is geographically and bathymetrically complex, necessitating many alterations to the methods used on Northern California’s outer coast.

-Changes for implementation within San Francisco Bay include:
+Changes from CoSMoS 2.0 for implementation within San Francisco Bay include:

 Above: Animation of modeled South San Francisco Bay water level during an extreme high-tide event (king tide). m, meters; MSL, mean sea level.
 [Read disclaimer.]